 Top tip: if you go for the surprise appearance method, make sure your dog has good recall and will be likely to come to you at the front without needing to visit and sniff everyone else in the room first.
 Maybe have their favourite treat or toy at the front to help entice them over.

 This is where the lack of legal status for celebrant ceremonies can work in your favour.
-Obviously, for an actual legal document a pawprint wouldn't be appropriate but we can do whatever we like!
-You might decide you wants some humans to sign it, too, or make the dog the star witness.
+Obviously, for an actual legal document, a pawprint wouldn't be appropriate but we can do whatever we like!
+You might decide you want some humans to sign it, too, or make the dog the star witness.

-Top tip: these paw print kits (available on Amazon) come in a range of colours and are inkless, so you don't need to worry about getting inky pawprints on your clothes.
-If you decide to go down the ink pad route instead, have some wetwipes handy!
-It's also a good idea to have a practise at home first to check how well your dog copes with their paws being touched in this way, and to give their paws a trim if they're a bit furry to make the paw pad a little clearer.
+Top tip: These paw print kits come in a range of colours and are inkless, so you don't need to worry about getting inky paw prints on your clothes.
+If you decide to go down the ink pad route instead, have some wet wipes handy!
+It's also a good idea to have a practise at home first to check how well your dog copes with their paws being touched in this way and to give their paws a trim if they're a bit furry to make the paw pad a little clearer.

-Whichever option you go for, here are my top tips:
+Whichever option you go for, here are some more tips

-- Try to arrange a test visit to the venue to make sure you dog can cope with the surroundings.
+Try to arrange a test visit to the venue to make sure your dog can cope with the surroundings.

-- Schedule a good wash and groom just before the wedding, so your dog will be looking and smelling fresh!
+Schedule a good wash and groom just before the wedding, so your dog will look and smell fresh!

-- Make sure they've been out and done all of their business beforehand (but having some poo bags and wipes on standby just in case!).
+Make sure they've been out and done all of their business beforehand (but have some poo bags and wipes on standby just in case!).

-- Know what your dog's limits and thresholds are.
+Know what your dog's limits and thresholds are.
 There are few dogs who could cope with an entire day of being involved in every single aspect of your wedding from start to finish.
-So think about which parts would be most easy and convenient for them to attend, and then maybe send them off with someone for some down-time.
+So think about which parts would be most easy and most convenient for them to attend, and then maybe send them off with someone for some downtime.

 Need an extra hand?